 Cars Land has been transformed into holiday wonderland- Radiator Springs style!
 Where else will you see trees trimmed with hub caps, bright orange tinsel encircling a tower of bright orange road cones, a snowcar, and a tow truck donning a Santa hat?
 Luigi’s Rollickin’ Roadsters gets in the spirit as Luigi’s Joy to the Whirl and Mater’s Junkyard Jamboree is Mater’s Jingle Jamboree for the duration of the season.

 Find the best price on hotels near Disneyland.
-As a Booking.com affiliate Trekaroo is thrilled to offer its readers the lowest rates.
+Trekaroo is thrilled to offer its readers the lowest rates.

 Disney Festival of Holidays

 There is so much to eat (and drink!) at the Festival of Holidays.
 We suggest purchasing a Sip and Savor Pass at any of the Festival Marketplace carts.
-It will come on a lanyard and have eight little tabs that you can break off and redeem for food and non-alcoholic beverages at the festival.
-Below are pictures of past offerings.
+It will come on a lanyard and can be used to redeem eight food and non-alcoholic beverages at the festival.
+This year instead of pull tabs your lanyard will come with a barcode and pin key to use at the cash registers.

 Looking to do Disneyland on a budget?
 Check out these tips on how to save money at Disneyland during the holidays.